kylekingcdn/sparkless/README.md

 # Spark(less)
-Qt-based command line program that automatically updates a sparkle appcast.xml file.This is still a work in progress in order to facilitate usage for other developers' usecases.
+Sparkless is a Qt-based command line program that automatically updates a sparkle appcast.xml file.
+Upon completion Sparkless will facilitate usage for other developers' needs.

 ----